-As an LLC member (shareholder), under Nevada Revised Statute ("NRS") 86.371, Mr. Fiore is protected from individual liability for SpeedVegas's debts or liabilities.
-Pursuant to NRS 86.381, Mr. Fiore is also not a proper party in these proceedings against SpeedVegas (causes of action for negligence, vicarious liability, products liability and wrongful death).
+As an LLC member (owner), under Nevada Revised Statute ("NRS") 86.371, Mr. Fiore is protected from individual liability for SpeedVegas's debts or liabilities.
+Pursuant to NRS 86.381, Mr. Fiore is also not a proper party in these proceedings against SpeedVegas (causes of action for negligence, negligent entrustment, negligent products liability, products liability and wrongful death).

-These facts, about which there is no genuine dispute, are material to the causes of action raised against Mr. Fiore.
+9 These facts, about which there is no genuine dispute, are material to the causes of action raised against Mr. Fiore.
 In their absence, the Ben-Kely Plaintiffs cannot prevail.